thedevdojo/voyager/docs/bread/introduction.md

 ## Validation

 Inside of the _Optional Details_ section for each row in your BREAD you can also specify validation rules with some simple JSON.
-Here is an example of how to add a validation rule or _required_ and _max length of 12_
+Here is an example of how to add a validation rule for _required_ and _max length of 12_

 ```php
 {